 Ergo, it’s important to visit your sexual health doctor from time to time and discuss openly about body issues.

 Be mindful of symptoms (Painful Sex) experienced during/post-sex

 While it is fairly common if one experiences pain or discomfort when it’s your first time, however, if the pain persists a number of times afterwards, then it might be a cause of worry.
 For instance, one might experience pain, itching and/or dryness in your vagina post-sex, or a burning sensation during urination, for fleeting moments.
 This shouldn’t be disregarded as a normal thing, especially if it keeps happening continuously.
 Head to your doctor immediately if you experience such symptoms before it turns into something major!
 A doctor will advise you on safe sex practices, different sexual positions to ease your discomfort or suggest natural, chemical-free products which might be the reason for your symptoms.
 Bleu buy online condoms are paraben-free and hypoallergenic, meaning that it is unlikely to cause chemical reactions or allergies post-sex, ensuring your lovemaking sessions leave you fully satisfied.

 Lifestyle factors altering your mental health

 It is true that lifestyle changes affect your mental health and thus your sexual health.
-Improper food habits, work-life stress and personal problems may take a toll on your mental & reproductive health leading to behavioral changes.
+Improper food habits, work-life stress and personal problems may take a toll on your mental & reproductive health leading to behavioral changes and cause to painful sex.
 If you notice your sex drive going down, then it’s time to contact your doctor who can give you proper guidance on how to counter the negative effects of your lifestyle.
 Bringing changes in your lifestyle-like eating healthy, proper sleep pattern will cause a significant impact in improving your sex life.